Thr1v/MoviePicker/README.md

-To run make sure you first run pip install -r requirements.txt
+To run make sure you first run
+"pip install -r requirements.txt"

-After simply just run
+After, browse to the file location and simply just run

-MovieRating.py
+"python MovieRating.py"

 in the CLI and a GUI will appear.